 Infertility: Thinking About Adoption

-You may wish to consider adoption as an alternative to treatment for infertility.
+You may want to consider adoption as an alternative to treatment for infertility.
 Learning more about the tests, exams, success rates, and costs of infertility treatment may help you decide.
-Adoption provides people with an opportunity to raise and nurture a child.
+Adoption gives people a chance to raise and nurture a child.

 When deciding whether to adopt, think about:

 - Why you want a child.

 - Your feelings about not being genetically related to your child.

 - How will you deal with maybe not knowing much about your child's genetic background?

 - Your feelings about adopting a child from a different ethnic background.

 - How do the members of your family feel about someone from a different ethnic background coming into the family?

 - How will they deal with sensitive issues that may come up?